School Visit Program

 Through a teacher-led photo hunt in the formal gardens of Government House, students will use props to recreate formal garden parties and other ceremonial and community events that explore the role of the Governor of New South Wales.
 Students will create ‘then and now’ photos and explore locations of significant events of the past and present.
 In examining photos and present locations, students will use and analyse sources and develop empathetic understandings.

 Each student will be given a booklet telling a visual story of Government House and its people, providing an attractive take-home souvenir of the visit.
-With space for sketching, students can personalize their booklet with a sketch of part of the magnificent building, guided by the work of a colonial artist.
+With space for sketching, students can personalise their booklet with a sketch of part of the magnificent building, guided by the work of a colonial artist.

 We warmly welcome school groups and invite you to visit.